IanJ332/PyLibGen/README2.md

-# PyLibGen# LibGen Explorer
+# PyLibGen – LibGen Explorer

 A Python-based tool that connects to the Library Genesis API using GUN (Graphical Database Engine) to help users find open-source CS books and textbooks.

 ## Motivation

-Nowadays, many CS books are available as open-source resources, and some textbooks are uploaded to places like GitHub or Library Genesis.
-This project aims to simplify the process of finding and collecting data from LibGen by providing a user-friendly interface and powerful search capabilities.
+Many CS books are now available as open-source resources, and some textbooks are uploaded to platforms like GitHub or Library Genesis.
+This project simplifies the process of finding and collecting data from LibGen by offering a user-friendly interface and powerful search capabilities.

 ## Features

-- Connect to LibGen API to search for books
+- Connect to the LibGen API to search for books
 - Extract and analyze data using Pandas
-- Rate search results based on keyword overlap and relevance
+- Rank search results based on keyword overlap and relevance
 - Generate summaries in document or text format
 - Web interface for easy interaction